 Most of the examples of measures within these subdomains are process measures that evaluate whether a standard of care was met.
-Examples include "Was aspirin given for acute MI?" and "Did the acute STEMI patient receive primary Percutaneous Coronary Intervention (PCI) within 90 minutes of hospital arrival?"
-Indeed, process measures evaluating the clinical elements of ED and hospital care comprise the largest share of the currently well-defined and accepted performance measures of regionalized emergency medical care services.
-132
+Examples include "Was aspirin given for acute MI?" and "Did the acute STEMI patient receive primary percutaneous coronary intervention (PCI) within 90 minutes of hospital arrival?"
+Indeed, process measures evaluating the clinical elements of ED and hospital care comprise the largest share of the currently well-defined and accepted performance measures of regionalized emergency medical care services.132

-Yet, there is still a need to identify and develop more comprehensive measures of quality medical care.
+Nevertheless, there remains a need to identify and develop more comprehensive measures of quality medical care.
 Although many efforts have identified performance measures of ED and hospital-based emergency care, these measures often are not comprehensive in their assessment of "quality."
-A recent analysis of existing pediatric emergency care performance measures indicated that measures most often focused on one aspect of care quality (timeliness) rather than on all six of the IOM's quality domains (safe, effective, patient-centered, timely, efficient and equitable).
-This analysis also highlights the need for measure developers to focus on systematic and comprehensive measurement of the quality of healthcare, rather than just how quickly it is provided.
-135 systems: Are interpreters available to each agency within a system?
-How do ambulance-based providers communicate with non-English speaking patients?
+A recent analysis of existing pediatric emergency care performance measures133 indicated that measures most often focused on one aspect of care quality (timeliness) rather than on all six of the IOM's quality domains (safe, effective, patient-centered, timely, efficient and equitable).134 This analysis also highlights the need for measure developers to focus on systematic and comprehensive measurement of the quality of healthcare, rather than just how quickly it is provided.135